 In addition, our rights to practice the inventions claimed in the licensed patents and patent applications are subject to our licensors abiding by the terms of those licenses and not terminating them.
 Our licenses may be terminated by the licensor if we are in material breach of certain terms or conditions of the license agreement or in certain other circumstances.
-Our license agreement with CoNCERT Pharmaceuticals include provisions that allow the licensor to terminate the license if (i) we breach any payment obligation or other material provision under the agreement and fail to cure the breach within a fixed time following written notice of termination, (ii) we or any of our affiliates, licensees or sublicensees directly or indirectly challenge the validity, enforceability, or extension of any of the licensed patents, or (iii) we declare bankruptcy or dissolve.
-Our license agreements with Aposense and Akashi require us to satisfy due diligence milestones that relate to the development of new products containing the drug licensed or the agreement may be terminated by such counterparty.
-In addition, the grant of the Aposense license is contingent on our ability to successfully complete this offering and up-list to Nasdaq as well as regulatory authority to the transfer, or it will not take effect.
-Our rights under theses licenses are subject to our continued compliance with the terms of the license, including the payment of royalties due under the license, determining the scope of the license and related royalty obligations can be difficult and can lead to disputes between us and the licensor.
+Our license agreements with CoNCERT Pharmaceuticals include provisions that allow the licensor to terminate the license if (i) we breach any payment obligation or other material provision under the agreement and fail to cure the breach within a fixed time following written notice of termination, (ii) we or any of our affiliates, licensees or sublicensees directly or indirectly challenge the validity, enforceability, or extension of any of the licensed patents, or (iii) we declare bankruptcy or dissolve.
+Our rights under the licenses are subject to our continued compliance with the terms of the license, including the payment of royalties due under the license.
+Termination of these licenses could prevent us from marketing some or all of our products.
+Because of the complexity of our products and the patents we have licensed, determining the scope of the license and related royalty obligations can be difficult and can lead to disputes between us and the license.
 An unfavorable resolution of such a dispute could lead to an increase in the royalties payable pursuant to the license.
-If a licensor believed we were not paying the royalties due under the license not une compliance with the terms of the license in the royalties might be barred from producing and selling some or all of our products.
-If such an attempt were successful, we might be barred from producing and selling some or
+If a licensor believed we were not paying the royalties due under the license or were otherwise not in compliance with the terms of the license, the licensor might attempt to revoke the license.
+If such an attempt were successful, we might be barred from producing and selling some or all of our products.